manolaz/tangram-medical-data-protocol-phd-proposal/README.md

 ### 5.2 Phase 2: Framework Design and Protocol Specification

 - **Research Design:** This phase will focus on the architectural design of the Tangram Protocol.
-It involves specifying the interactions between the DLT, decentralized storage, and ZKP components.
-The design will be guided by principles of modularity, platform-agnosticism, and regulatory compliance.
+Key activities will include designing **custom FHIR profiles** to represent on-chain data pointers and access rights, and specifying the interactions between the DLT, decentralized storage, and ZKP components.
+The entire design will be guided by principles of modularity, platform-agnosticism, and a 'privacy-by-design' approach to align with **GDPR and HIPAA** requirements from the ground up.
 - **Data Collection:** N/A (This is a design-focused phase).
 - **Analytical Technique:** We will use formal modeling languages like TLA+ or Alloy to specify the protocol's behavior and ensure its logical correctness.
 Threat modeling frameworks such as STRIDE will be employed to identify potential security risks.
 - **Tools/Software:** Lucidchart or draw.io for architectural diagrams, TLA+ Toolbox for formal specification.